SG-LIUM/SGL-SpeechWeb-Demo/README.md

 ## CMU Sphinx
 _TODO_

+## Loading Fixtures

+By default, a local SQLite database is used.
+To create it and load the default fixtures, just run:

+    ./reload-db.sh

 # Developers

 To enter the Play!
 (SBT) console just type `play` at the root of the project.
 Then you'll be able to run multiple commands: